ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

 never experience a packet loss, they remain in the "slow start" mode of operation {{?RFC5681}} that features exponential congestion window growth.

-For decades, most proposals kept slow-start unchanged and innovated only in the post-loss phase of congestion control.
-However, more recent work (like Hystart++
-{{?RFC9406}}) has sought to mitigate the poor latency effects of unfettered exponential window growth.

 Proposals will consider how new and short-lived flows affect long-lived flows, and vice versa.